-Soft & moist pumpkin streusel muffins and filled with cozy fall spices.
+Soft & moist pumpkin muffins topped with crunchy streusel and filled with cozy fall spices.
 Gluten free, vegan, and allergy friendly recipe!

 There is nothing like a good muffin, especially if it’s a pumpkin muffin covered in warm cinnamon streusel.